greggman/html5bytebeat/README.md

 Bytebeat is the name of type of music made from math.

-You provide a function who's only input is time *t* and from that write some code generate a sound.
+You provide a function who's only input is time *t* and from that write some code to generate a sound.

-In this particular case *t* is 8000hz timer that counts up.
+In this particular case *t* is an 8000hz timer that counts up.
 For example

     sin(t) * 127 + 127